Monthly Archive for July, 2008

 the weather is good, the surf is definitely up, the biggest beach party in Sri Lanka this year is sold out and it definitely looks like its going to rock. goofyfoot holidays is going to be there and we hope that so will you.

-for the first time ever in Sri Lanka you will see brand new surfboards (shortboards & funboards) making their way in the beautiful A-bay. anyone can have one. so come find us there and see what you can get. we’ve also got real bodyboards that any pro would love to ride.
+for the first time ever in Sri Lanka you will see brand new surfboards (shortboards & funboards) making their way in the beautiful A-bay. anyone can have one. so come find us there and see what you can get. weA?a??a??ve also got real bodyboards that any pro would love to ride.

 come back soon to hear about the weekend and see the bay in pictures,